-As with managing other safeguarding risks, staff should be alert to changes in behaviour in children and young people that may indicate they are in need to help or protection.
+As with managing other safeguarding risks, staff should be alert to changes in behaviour in children, young people and adults at risk that may indicate they are in need to help or protection.

-Club staff should use their professional judgement in identifying children who may be at risk of radicalisation and report any concerns to a member of the Safeguarding team.
+Club staff should use their professional judgement in identifying children and adults at risk who may be at risk of radicalisation and report any concerns to a member of the Safeguarding team.
 If the team are satisfied with the concern, they will then refer it to the Police and Children's Social Care.